 Once your printfs have been annotated, enable printf synthesis by prepending the WithPrintfSynthesis configuration mixin to your PLATFORM\CONFIG in config\build\recipes.yaml.
-For example, if your previous PLATFORM\CONFIG was PLATFORM\CONFIG=BaseF1Config\F120MHz, then change it to PLATFORM\CONFIG=WithPrintfSynthesis\BaseF1Config\F120MHz.
-Notice that you must prepend the mixin (rather than appending).
+For example, if your previous PLATFORM\CONFIG was PLATFORM\CONFIG=BaseF1Config, then change it to PLATFORM\CONFIG=WithPrintfSynthesis\BaseF1Config.
+Note, you must prepend the mixin.
 During compilation, Golden Gate will print the number of printfs it has synthesized.
 In the target's generated header (FireSim-generated.const.h), you'll find metadata for each of the printfs Golden Gate synthesized.
 This is passed as argument to the constructor of the synthesized\prints\t bridge driver, which will be automatically instantiated in FireSim driver.

-9.3.2 Runtime Arguments
+12.3.2 Runtime Arguments